factorhouse/helm-charts/charts/flex/README.md

 on [injecting data into applications](https://kubernetes.io/docs/tasks/inject-data-application/distribute-credentials-secure/#create-a-pod-that-has-access-to-the-secret-data-through-a-volume) useful.

 ### Flex Memory and CPU Requirements

-These charts run Flex with Guaranteed QoS, having resource request and limit set to these values by default:
+The chart runs Flex with Guaranteed QoS, having resource request and limit set to these values by default:

 ```yaml
 resources: